In Case of Emergency: Criticism

-It is recommended that one carries contact information and relevant medical information in writing inside one's wallet, and not rely on ICE contacts as a primary means of identification.

 Other problems include language-dependent text (ICE in English, ECU in French, etc. etc.), the difficulty of accessing locked, discharged, or broken phones, differences among mobile models requiring training of emergency responders.

+The French HoaxBuster site was critical of ICE from a francophone point of view and recommended that one carries contact information and relevant medical information in writing inside one's wallet, and not rely on ICE contacts as a primary means of identification.

 Many smartphone models have dedicated ICE contact information functionality either built into the operating system, or available as an app.
 Saving duplicate phone numbers on a phone without dedicated ICE functionality may cause the ICE and regular contacts to be combined, or cause the caller ID to fail for incoming calls from a close friend or relative.
-(To avoid this, some use the 'tel:' URI scheme to put the phone number in the ICE contact's 'home page' field.)
+(To avoid this, some use the tel: URI scheme to put the phone number in the ICE contact's 'home page' field.)

-A 'competing proposal' exists called E.123, which is also an official ITU-T standard.

-The hoaxbuster site classified the claims of the programme as "partly true, partly false".
+An alternate proposal was made within the ITU-T standard E.123 which recommended prefixing emergency contact names with numerals beginning with 0.

 Locked phones

 For security purposes, many mobile phone owners now lock their mobiles, requiring a passcode or PIN to be entered in order to access the device.
 This hinders the ability of first responders to access the ICE phone list entry.
 In response to this problem, many device manufacturers have provided a mechanism to specify some text to be displayed while the mobile is in the locked state.
 The owner of the phone can specify their 'In Case of Emergency' contact, and also a 'Lost and Found' contact.
 Android users running Android Nougat (Android 7.0) or higher also have the ability to store emergency information and contact details accessible by others through the emergency call screen when the device is locked.
 Emergency contacts can be added to iPhone lock screens with the iOS Health application, and accessed by tapping or swiping to the Emergency dialler, where calls to 911 or another pre-specified number can be made, and the Medical ID button is displayed as well.
 When accessing this Medical ID, the user's name, health information, allergies and medications can be listed, along with the ability to directly contact listed emergency contacts.

 Alternatively, some handsets provide access to a list of ICE contacts directly from the lock screen.
 There are also smartphone 'apps' (applications) that allow custom ICE and emergency information to be displayed on the 'locked' screen.
-For instance, the Medical ID Android app enables quick access to medical information and emergency contacts.